Friday, 21 July 2006

 The first thing we saw as we came to the village was the real camping ground, spick and span and new and green.
 We paid our €8 and were escorted over a plank bridge to a section reserved for people without cars.

 There we took possession of two spots – one grassy but not shady (for the tent), and the other rather bare, under a thick spreading willow (for lunch and naps).

 The showers were magnificent.
 I washed all my walking clothes, including my hat, while the hot water gushed over me, but the hat disintegrated as I rubbed it.
 Fortunately the lining was still holding together so I could wear it inside out for the remaining few days.

 After lunch and a sleep under the willow tree, we pitched the tent and went up to the village which was just adjacent.
 It was charming although it only had one street, prettily paved, with a dignified half-roundabout in front of the church.

 It had a baker, a supermarket, two hotel-restaurants and two bars, both of which had shady terraces across the street, overlooking the river.
 There was a little weir and a beach, reminiscent of the village swimming pools along the Yonne.

-Back at the camping ground, we stopped to talk with some New Zealanders on bikes, whom we had seen in Amboise.
+Back at the camping ground, we stopped to talk with some New Zealanders on bikes, whom we had last seen in Amboise.
 They had arrived at Savonnières the day before and were having a rest day.
-They shared our love of the French way of life, the community spirit, the fact that they grow flowers as well as vegetables in their gardens, the way they care for the landscape.
+They shared our love of the French way of life, the community spirit, the fact that they grow flowers as well as vegetables in their gardens, and the way they care for the landscape.